PatternPattern

 Sri Sri Raghavendra Swamiji is popularly known as Satyadharmarata - The one who always engaged himself in the Dharma of Satya.
 Satya is none other than Vishnu and his Dharma means Vaishnava Dharma.
 The endeavor of this organization remains in adopting the best customs and practices of Vaishnava Dharma, inculcating them in the younger generations by standing an example in front of them.

-Provide a platform for retention of customs and practices of Vaishnava Dharma
+Platform for retention of customs and practices of Vaishnava Dharma

 It is difficult in this concrete jungle of Bangalore to adopt and practice the customs of Vaishnava Dharma in one's own houses, more so in the cases of flats where the community living puts its own limitations.
 This organization intends to provide an opportunity to such people to perform their religious practices of Vaishnava customs at the Muth premises to preserve the heritage.